mesosphere/dcos-commons/docs/pages/ops-guide.md

 The Scheduler exposes several HTTP endpoints which provide information on any current deployment as well as the Scheduler's view of its tasks.
 For a full listing of HTTP endpoints, see the .
 The Scheduler endpoints most useful to field diagnosis come from three sections:

-- Plan: Describes any work that the Scheduler is currently doing, and what work it's about to do.
+- __Plan__: Describes any work that the Scheduler is currently doing, and what work it's about to do.
 These endpoints also allow manually triggering Plan operations, or restarting them if they're stuck.
-- Pods: Describes the tasks that the Scheduler has currently deployed.
+- __Pods__: Describes the tasks that the Scheduler has currently deployed.
 The full task info describing the task environment can be retrieved, as well as the last task status received from Mesos.
-- State: Access to other miscellaneous state information such as service-specific properties data.
+- __State__: Access to other miscellaneous state information such as service-specific properties data.

 For full documentation of each command, see the [API Reference](https://mesosphere.github.io/dcos-commons/swagger-api/).
 Here is an example of invoking one of these commands against a service named `hello-world` via `curl`: